Applications

 - For traditional (in-process) applications, you have the following options:

 - Default – The primary public-facing hostname for your website.
 It's the main URL where regular visitors access the live content.
-In a multi-site setup, one site is usually designated as the default.
+In a multi-site configuration, one site is usually designated as the default.

 - Primary – Similar to Default, but often used to designate the main hostname for a site when there might be multiple hostnames configured.
 It can serve as the canonical URL for a site or be used for specific internal routing logic.

-- Preview – Configured for content previewing, and used by CMS editors to view unpublished content, drafts, or content in specific contexts before it's published live.
-It often involves special routing and security mechanisms (like preview tokens).
+- Preview – Configured for content previewing, and used by CMS editors to view unpublished content, drafts, or content in specific contexts before it is published live.
+It requires special routing and security mechanisms, such as preview tokens.

 - Media – Dedicated to serving media files (images, videos, documents).
 It might have specific configurations for caching, CDN integration, or optimized delivery of digital assets.